Adhikari-Priyanka/birds_vis/README.md

-# Extracting a meaningful insight from a large dataset in python
+# Which state to prioritize for bird conservation in India?
+This is a mini-project I did to get better at data visualization using plotly to display maps in Python.

 ## Aim:
 To find which Indian states hold the most number of critically endangered and endangered species.
 This may help prioritize state-level bird conservation.

 ## Data source:
-The data associated with the State of India’s Birds 2023 (SOIB23) report.
+The Complete Table of Species Conservation Assessments data associated with the State of India’s Birds 2023 (SOIB23) report.
+I also used a shapefile of Indian states obtained from the Survey of India website which I tweaked a bit in QGIS to adjust the state names as per the Assessment data.

 ## Analysis:
 Using the raw data, I created a CSV file (all_birds.csv) containing bird species with corresponding IUCN and SOIB status and the name of the state it is found in.
 I then left joined all_birds.csv with the shapefile of Indian states (IND_state.gpkg) and made a map using plotly.